-After an extended tussle to communicate being paranoid about losing his employment, Mr. Juver Ahmed agreed to take the interview.
-He is from the Badurpur District of Assam (A North Eastern State of India).
-He was unable to find employment in his native place as he lacked the education and employment skills.
-Many opportunities were available in his state but for a lot less pay and poise.
-Consequently, he along with twenty other SMM moved to Tiruvannamalai District during the summer of 2017 in search of employment.
-He was hosted by a hiring agency that supplies cheap labor-force to businesses all over India.
-Mr. Ahmed did not finish high school and hails from a family of six children.
+After stressing his reluctance to talk to us for fear of losing his employment, Mr. Juver Ahmed agreed to an interview.
+He is from the Badurpur District of Assam (a North-Eastern State of India).
+He was unable to find employment in his hometown as he lacked the education and employment skills.
+While there were some opportunities in his home, they were limited in terms of wages and job satisfaction.
+Consequently, during the summer of 2017, he, along with twenty other single male migrants, moved to the Tiruvannamalai District in search of employment.
+He was hosted by a hiring agency that supplies a cheap labor-force to businesses all over India.
+Mr. Ahmed did not finish high school, and hails from a family of six children.
 His father passed away when he was ten years old.

-After the interview, Juver was wrecked to learn that he could be a victim of HIV because his sexual partners were also in contact with other SMM.
+After the interview, Juver was devastated to learn that he could contract HIV/AIDS due to his sexual activity which neglected proper safe-sex practices.
 He was later sent to the District General Hospital for diagnosis.

 – A Report by Matthew Gananprakasam, B.A., Field Officer, SHAPE.